aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 As before, compare the input parameters of the "fullName" functional interface method with the input parameters of the lambda expressions.
 The lambda body does the dirty work of concatenating the name portions together.

 ## Built-In Functional Interfaces
 In the previous section, we discussed how to create and use your own custom functional interfaces.
 However, Java was nice enough to provide us with a number of built-in functional interfaces that should meet a majority of our needs.
 In the next 4 sections will discuss some of these built in functional interfaces.

+There is something that I want you to keep in mind while going through the following sections.
+These built-in functional interfaces are structures and NOT semantics.
+In other words, their use cases are created by the implementor.

 ## Introduction - Function
 Function is a built-in functional interface that has one abstract method "apply" that accepts one input and produces one output.